speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 a speech divided into multiple segments, is able to generate a sequence of frames that depict the face speaking the audio file.

+This model works via two networks; the generator network, and the discriminator network.
+1. Generator Network
+The generator network consists of three main components: The face encoder, the audio encoder, and the face decoder.
+The face and audio encoders are concatenated and fed into the face decoder.
+2. Discriminator Network
+The discriminator network encodes the input face and audio into fixed representation.
+The face and audio encoder are the same ones used within the generator network.

+The proposed model was pretrained using 4 NVIDIA Titan X GPUs on the LRS 2 dataset.
+This dataset contains over 29 hours of different talking faces.

 ## Evaluation

 ### 1. Microsoft Azure Viseme